 You can also do this with a laptop, it doesn’t have to be pen to paper.
 You do whatever makes you feel comfortable.

-For me when I ask myself a new question I like to write down my initial thoughts.
+For me, when I ask myself a new question I like to write down my initial thoughts.
 My answer could be “What kind of question is this?”
 “What does that have to do with anything?”
 I let the question linger in my head for a bit and then come back to it.

 Take note of your emotions

 Take note of the emotions you are having towards questions.
-It can provide valuable information into your patterns.
+It can provide valuable information about your patterns.
 Any emotion you have toward a question can be changed if you want it to.
 This is all about discovering who you are as a person.

 Be kind to yourself during this process